 - Personal “toys”.
 Spear fishing gear, surf boards, etc. You can’t bring everything so if in doubt ask us.
 But if you are interested in spear fishing- you MUST bring your own, don’t expect to use boat gear (ie the Skippers!) as it cannot be replaced.

 - Bug spray (for mosquitos).
 Something with at least some DEET.

-- Repair kit for kites and ding repair kit for boards.
+- Small Repair kit for kites and ding repair kit for boards if you have one.